colxi/deep-observer/README.md

 [![Browser](https://img.shields.io/badge/browser-compatible-blue.svg)](https://github.com/colxi/midi-parser-js)
 [![Node](https://img.shields.io/badge/node-compatible-brightgreen.svg)](https://www.npmjs.com/package/midi-parser-js)

 Tiny **Object Observe** library ( < 100bytes gziped), to deep watch and track changes in Objects and Arrays.
-The provided callback to the constuctor is executed each time a change is deteced, passing a complete set of data relative to the detected change
+The provided callback to the Constuctor is executed each time a change is deteced, recieving a complete set of data relative to the detected change.

 - Deep Observation ( nested Objects )